pabtomas/flagbox/README.md

 <img src="/media/chain1.png">
 </br>

-Here *flagbox* is saying that your current box is empty.
+Here *Flagbox* is saying that your current box is empty.
 After entering `,` and typing `?` again, you can easily understand that the `,` mark is used for the directory where you used `,`.